WSD Ascend Chromebook FAQs

-In our one-to-one initiative, Junior High school students (grades 7-9) will be allowed to take the Chromebooks home for school-related use.
-Chromebooks issued to Elementary students (grades 2-6) will be stored at the school.
+In our one-to-one initiative, high school and junior high school students will be allowed to take the Chromebooks home for school-related use.
+Chromebooks issued to Elementary students will be stored at the school.
 The district’s Acceptable Use Policy must be signed by each student before they are issued a Chromebook.

 Will charging stations be available at school?

-Chromebooks in elementary schools (grades 2-6) will be kept in the classroom carts and charged each night.
+Chromebooks in elementary schools will be kept in the classroom carts and charged each night.

 What if a Wi-Fi connection is not available?

 Each school within the district has several Wi-Fi access points strategically placed throughout the building in order to ensure maximum wireless coverage and availability.
-In the event wireless network access is not available, the Chromebooks can still be used, although with limited functionality.
+In the event wireless network, access is not available, Chromebooks can still be used, although with limited functionality.